 Green Roofs in the District of Columbia

-Get a DDOE green roof subsidy for your building!
+Get a green roof subsidy for your building!

 Green Roof Rebate Notice

-The 2013-2014 green roof rebate program will provide base funding of $7 per square feet, and up to $10 per square foot in targeted subwatersheds.
+The 2014-2015 green roof rebate program will provide base funding of $10 per square foot, and up to $15 per square foot in targeted subwatersheds.
 There is no cap on the size of projects eligible for the rebate.
 Properties of all sizes including residential, commercial and institutional are encouraged to apply.
 For buildings with a footprint of 2,500 square feet or less, funds are available to defray the cost of a structural assessment.
-Additional funding may be available for features that further advance environmental goals.
 This webpage will be continuously updated with additional information.

 Benefits of Green Roofs